Kaka: Qatar World Cup will be different with many high quality games

 Former Brazil international Kaka believes that since the tournament is being held within three months of the start of the European footballing calendar, players will be fresher and hence the quality of matches will be higher than usual.

 "The players will have just started the season.
 We will see a different World Cup with different conditions.
-Everything is going in that direction where I think we are going to have a lot of good and high-quality games," stated the former midfielder to Goal during an event on the sidelines of the unveiling of Adidas' new World Cup ball - Al Rihla.
+Everything is going in that direction where I think we are going to have a lot of good and high-quality games," stated the former midfielder to Goal during the unveiling of Adidas' new World Cup ball - Al Rihla.

 Editors' Picks